 As the principal inducer of innate immunity, toll-like receptors can be expected to play a profound role in mediating inflammation-associated depression.
 In a double-blind, placebo-controlled trial, the TLR4 pathway was activated by administering low-dose LPS (0.6 ng/kg) to healthy adults.
 This low-dose endotoxemia rapidly induced a 25-fold increase in plasma TNF-alpha and a 100-fold increase in plasma IL-6.

-Alcohol use disorder has complex environmental and genetic causes and is associated with neuropsychiatric diseases such as depression attention deficit hyperactivity disorder , psychotic disorders, and dementia, among others.
+Alcohol use disorder has complex environmental and genetic causes and is associated neuropsychiatric diseases such as depression attention deficit hyperactivity disorder , psychotic disorders, and dementia, among others.
 These disorders involve disruption of the brain's normal functions, which may include hyperactivity of the immune system at the blood-brain barrier.

 Alcohol exposure can disrupt the delicate lipid membranes that enclose cells, increasing the permeability of cellular barriers in the gut and brain.
 Similar to leaky gut, leaking of the blood-brain barrier increases endotoxin transport into brain tissue due to disruption of the tight-junction proteins that hold neighboring barrier cells together.
 Previous research in animals demonstrates that chronic excessive alcohol exposure increases intestinal permeability, endotoxemia, and liver inflammation.